This story was originally published on Oct. 13, 2017.

 - Invested in four mutual funds to save for a future home down payment

-After Luby listened to a podcast describing the envelope method, she told her husband about it.
+After Luby listened to a side-hustle podcast describing the envelope method, she told her husband about it.
 Having never budgeted, Scott knew his days of running up a tab at the bar were numbered.

-Following the envelope method’s formula, they estimated their weekly spending on groceries, bills, and nonessentials like new clothes.
+Following the envelope method’s formula, they estimated their weekly spending on groceries, bills and nonessentials like new clothes.
 They lumped those latter categories into one envelope called entertainment.
-Then, they earmarked $100 for groceries and $350 for entertainment.
+Then they earmarked $100 for groceries and $350 for entertainment.

-“The system is supposed to make you mindful of your spending money,” Scott says.
+“The system is supposed to make you mindful of your spending money,” Scott said.
 “I think we had too much money to be mindful of it.
 It was, ‘We still have $100, I should buy this!’”

-1. Shifting money between envelopes
+1. Shift money between envelopes

 Becoming parents has also naturally adjusted their spending.
 They used to spend $40 to $50 at the bar after playing volleyball with their friends.
 Not anymore.

-2. Holding weekly, monthly meetings
+2. Hold weekly, monthly meetings

-There’s also a plan for the unexpected.
-One of their current goals, for example, is to replenish a five-month emergency fund that was depleted, in part, by an unforeseen trip to visit family.
+- Current goals to replenish a five-month emergency fund that was depleted, in part, by an unforeseen trip to visit family.

-3. Filling envelopes with inconsistent income
+3. Fill envelopes with inconsistent income

 The envelope method was built for salaried professionals like Luby, a physical therapist assistant.
 She earns the same amount of money with each paycheck.

-4. Adding credit cards to the mix
+4. Add credit cards to the mix

 So why does the Grierson household have four credit cards?
 To build the credit needed to buy a home.

 Two years ago, Scott couldn’t even qualify for a credit card.
 Luby made him an authorized user on her cards.
-After making timely payments on the couple’s cable, electric, and gas bills, credit card offers started arriving in the mail.
+After making timely payments on the couple’s cable, electric and gas bills, credit card offers started arriving in the mail.